ConnectivityFoundry/AwaLWM2M/CONTRIBUTING.md

 ### Pushing your changes to your branch.

-If you specified --track when you created your new branch you should be able to simply push using
+If you specified --track when you created your new branch you should be able to simply push using:

 ```
 $ git push
 ```

-If not you will either have to specify where to push your new commits.
+If not you will either have to specify where to push your new commits:

 ```
 $ git push origin dev_branch1:dev_branch1
 ```

-or alternatively setup branch tracking
+Or alternatively set up branch tracking:

 ```
 $ git push --set-upstream origin dev_branch1